Michael-Robson/PlaywrightTask/README.md

-yarn beforePR - Runs both lint and format fix jobs yarn allTestsHeadless - Run the full test suite in headless mode yarn allTests - Runs the full test suite in headed mode (User will see browser appear on screen)
+yarn beforePR - Runs both lint and format fix jobs yarn allTestsHeadless - Run the full test suite in headless mode yarn allTests - Runs the full test suite in headed mode (User will see browser appear on screen) yarn generateScreenshotForVisualTest - Saves new screenshots for the visual tests, these could then be pushed to the repo if the suite will run on that browser + OS combination often

 ### Dev Dependencies Used